ajv-validator/ajv/KEYWORDS.md

 ### `not`

-The value of the keyword should be a JSON schema.
+The value of the keyword should be a JSON Schema.
 The data is valid if it is invalid according to this schema.

 __Examples__